talha7k/LMS/README.md

 ### Prerequisites

-Here is what you need to be able to run ClassroomIO.com
+Here is what you need to be able to run Enrich.sa

 - [Node.js](https://nodejs.org/) (Version: >=22.x)
 - [Supabase CLI](https://github.com/supabase/cli)